 Sounds fantastic but can’t spare the time or the money for the whole Combo?
 Why not join our Brest Festival “Dash” or our Brest & Dz “Festival Shorts” for shorter, cheaper ways to sample the festival fun?

-The festival site itself covers kilometers of Brest’s harbour front – with multiple “villages” showing off maritime artifacts and skills from countries around the world.
+The Brest Maritime festival site itself covers kilometers of the harbour front – with multiple “villages” showing off maritime artifacts and skills from countries around the world.
 Stages are also dotted liberally around, showcasing every kind of music from shanties to folk rock.
 Bands and performers stroll the streets which are lined with a profusion of stalls selling eveything from pirate hats to freshly smoked kippers.
 Out in the Rade de Brest hundreds of boats from dinghies to schooners spend each day thrashing about in the sunshine whilst between the two in the outer harbour more organised parades of sail happen daily.
 Even at night the festival is a riot of sound and colour with evening sail parades and fireworks lighting up the quaysides.

 But even as the last firework from this monster festival gutters and falls from the sky our adventure will not be over.
-On the final day the fleet stirs itself once more and slips out to sea for “Le Grande Parade”.
+On the final day of Brest, the fleet stirs itself once more and slips out to sea for “Le Grande Parade”.
 Thousands of ships head south to Dournenez via the Tas de Pois (a Needles-like outcropping of granite that many in the fleet opt to pass right through).
-Douarnenez is the birthplace of the Breton traditional boat festivals that we love so much.
-The longest running and in many ways one of the best it plays host to the fleet as we gird ourselves for another 4 days of festival frolics.
-Though much smaller and homelier than Brest, Douarnenez refuses to be outdone when it comes to the entertainment, and especially the craziness of the closing night.
+The Grande Parade is probably the highlight of the whole adventure.
+Sailing in company from the Brest International Maritime Festival to Temps Fete Douarnenez with hundreds of traditional and classic craft is like travelling back in time, with added bonus of heading to the Douarnenez festival itself.